Terms and conditions

 Our Use of Your Review

-With the exception of BMJ Open (see below), journals from BMJ do not publish peer reviews.
+With the exception of BMJ Open (see below) and BMJ Open Science, journals from BMJ do not publish peer reviews.
 Depending on a journal’s editorial policy, you may be offered the opportunity to make additional confidential comments to the editor.
 Unless the reviewer has been offered confidentiality, reviews will usually be passed on in full to authors and other reviewers when an editorial decision is made.
 Reviews should be civil and constructive and editors reserve the right to edit or remove any comments felt to be inappropriate

 Authors are given the option of nominating other journals from BMJ to which they would like their manuscript passed if it is rejected for publication by their first choice.
 This may result in the paper being resubmitted to other journals from BMJ in succession.
 If the author of the manuscript you reviewed has taken up this option, your review will be passed on to the editor(s) of the nominated journal(s) along with the manuscript and you might be invited to review a revised version.
 If the article is selected for publication in another journal from BMJ, your review may also be published (depending on the editorial policy of the journal in question).
 You will be contacted for your permission before this happens.